 Skiing in Tahoe for Christmas is one of our few family traditions.
 This year, Mother Nature obliged with a few inches of fresh powder on and under the trees, nearly every day.

 We have been using our timeshare near Heavenly Valley for Christmas week for the last dozen years.
 It was great to have our sons fly in to join us as it was the first time we were all together since we said goodbye to TJ in Melbourne in July.

-We stayed in a 2 bedroom unit with a gorgeous view of the Carson Valley.
+We always stay at the Ridge Tahoe resort, which is where we own several timeshares.
+This year we stayed in a 2 bedroom unit with a gorgeous view of the Carson Valley.
 We had been booked into another building, but the underground parking was getting remodeled, so we requested a move.
 Otherwise, Diana would have had the unhappy choice of being a shut-in or crutching through the snow with her broken leg to get to the car.
 In our new digs, we were able to spread out and enjoy the 4 hot tubs in the building and easy in/out via the coveted underground parking.